Amits64/Terraform_repo/README.md

 Manages the setup of the RDS database.

+### S3 Module

+Manages S3 buckets and related configurations.

+### IAM Module

+Handles the creation and management of IAM roles, policies, and users.

 ### Elastic Beanstalk Module

 Automates the deployment of the Elastic Beanstalk environment.

+### MQ Module

+Manages AWS MQ for messaging.

 ## Examples

-### Example 1: Simple Deployment
+### Example 1: Simple EC2 Deployment

-A basic example of deploying the VProfile application with minimal configuration.
+A basic example of deploying EC2 instances with minimal configuration.

 ```hcl
 module "vpc" {